Kitware/SMTK/doc/tutorials/add_a_bridge/entity_uuids.rst

 model entities to avoid significant waits the first time a model is read.

-Now that you understand how UUIDs will be stored and related to foreign modeling kernel entities, it is possible to subclass the SMTK model bridge class.
+Now that you understand how UUIDs will be stored and related to foreign modeling kernel entities, it is possible to subclass the SMTK model session class.